afterpay/sdk-ios/README.md

 ## Views

+**Note:** The Afterpay SDK contains a list of valid consumer locales that are availble for each Configuration locale.
+If this is not matched then the checkouts will not work.
+As such a public read-only property is available at `Afterpay.enabled` which will return `false` when a locale match is not found.
+This should be used to conditionally show or hide any related views.
+A simple version of this can be seen in the example app, specifically in the `CartViewController`, `ComponentsViewController` and `WidgetViewController`.

 ### Color Schemes

 Color schemes can be set on the badge view or payment button to either have a single style in both light and dark mode or to change automatically.